sourcegraph/careers/job-descriptions/product-manager.md

 - Excellent written and verbal communication skills, technical writing ability, and use of data to back up your arguments.
 - Ability to stay focused on goals and strategically prioritize work.
 - Deep passion for developer tools and productivity enhancements.
-- Demonstrated leadership, the ability to drive product strategy and work well with senior engineers and designers.
+- Demonstrated leadership skills and ability to drive and influence product strategy across engineering, design, and distribution.

 #### Nice to haves

-- You have experience working as a product manager on a software development product.
+- Previous product management experience on a software development or developer tools product.
-- You have experience building developer tools.
+- Experience building and/or contributing to developer tools.
-- You have experience working with remote teams.
+- Experience working remotely with globally distributed teams.

 ### Location

-We are flexible and don't require you to be in any particular timezone or location.
-Our engineering team is distributed across the world.
+We are a remote-first, globally distributed team focused on results and employee happiness, so wherever you choose to work is up to you.

 ### Compensation and benefits

-We provide [competitive pay and equity](https://about.sourcegraph.com/handbook/people-ops/compensation) because we want you to act like a business owner and share in the success of Sourcegraph.
+We provide [competitive pay and equity](https://about.sourcegraph.com/handbook/people-ops/compensation) because we want you to act like an owner and share in the success of Sourcegraph.
 We also provide [many benefits](https://about.sourcegraph.com/handbook/people-ops/benefits-and-perks) to keep you happy, healthy, and productive.

 ### Interview process

 1. You [apply here](<TODO(noemi)>).
 1. We set up a 30 minute call to chat with you about Sourcegraph to find out what you are looking for in your next role.
-1. We give you a small case study project to see how you would approach the job at Sourcegraph.
+1. We give you a small case study project to see how you would approach product management at Sourcegraph.
 1. We schedule 4 hours of remote interviews over video chat across multiple days.
 1. We check your references.
 1. We make you a job offer.